emads22/E-Auction/README.md

 - **Username**: `rami`
 - **Password**: `123456`

-Sarah actively participates in E-Auction, engaging in bidding, managing her watchlist, and commenting on listings.
-Explore her activity on the platform to see her current bids and watchlist selections.
+Rami actively participates in E-Auction, engaging in bidding, managing his watchlist, and commenting on listings.
+Explore his activity on the platform to see his current bids and watchlist selections.

 ## Contributing
 Contributions are welcome!
 Here are ways to contribute: